 Self-publishing a book or even using a hybrid publisher means that the upfront costs are on the author.
 They’ll need to strike a balance between costs and quality.
 Hiring a professional photographer to take all your food pictures can get a bit pricey.
 The notion that you have to buy thousands of dollars worth of expensive equipment may stop some authors from taking their own photos.
 The good news is the device you are reading this article on right now may be all you need to produce professional looking food photos, without breaking the bank.

 The Right Camera

-If you have a DSLR camera, they can create fantastic photos.
-However, many people who own DSLR cameras don’t know how to use all their features.
-If you chose to use one to take pictures, you can use the auto feature or experiment with taking multiple pictures using different filters and lenses.
-Be sure to use the highest DPI, as this is important when resizing a photo.
-A lower resolution picture can tend to look pixelated when it is stretched and will print fuzzy images.
+If you have a DSLR camera, you can create fantastic photos.
+However, many people who own DSLR cameras don't know how to use all their features.
+If you chose to use one to take photos, you can use the auto feature or experiment with taking multiple photos using different filters and lenses.
+Be sure to use the highest image quality and size, as this is important when resizing a photo.
+A lower resolution photo can tend to look pixelated when it is enlarged and will print fuzzy images.
 Your photographs should be at least 300 DPI when using them in a book.
-Lower resolution pictures reduce the amount of cropping or resizing you can do.

 You can often use your smartphone, as the cameras on newer phones have greatly improved.
 Experiment with different apps, not just the standard app on your phone, as other apps can allow you to change aperture settings, focus, lighting, and more.

 No matter which camera you use, consider buying a small tripod for it.
 This helps you see the picture better, get the right angle, and prevent any vibration or movement from showing up in your photos.